brunoand/brunoand.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Bitechnology, State University of the West Zone, 2009
+* B.S. in Biotechnology, State University of the West Zone, 2009
 * M.S. in Computational and System Biology, Oswaldo Cruz Foundation, 2012
 * Ph.D in Computational and System Biology, Oswaldo Cruz Foundation, 2016